What is Diabetes Free SC?

 According to the American Diabetes Association®:

-- Nearly 35% of the state’s population has pre-diabetes
+- Nearly 35 percent of the state’s population has pre-diabetes.

-- Approximately one in six African Americans has diabetes, compared to one in eight white adults; what's more, the death rate associated with diabetes for African Americans is 2x higher than that of non-Hispanic white Americans
+- Approximately one in six African Americans has diabetes, compared to one in eight white adults.
+What's more, the death rate associated with diabetes for African Americans is 2 times higher than that of non-Hispanic white Americans

 How will the Diabetes Free SC initiative determine its success?